 It's great to have jars of homemade jams and jellies in the pantry.
 I like giving them as little gifts, and when winter rolls around, they are a sweet reminder of summer.
-For more recipes, try Rhubarb Jam or Grape Jelly.
+For more delicious recipes, try Rhubarb Jam, Apricot Jam, Pear Jelly, Pepper Jelly or Grape Jelly.

 You can leave those spices out and still have a perfect plum jam, it's up to you.

-- 1/4 tsp butter (this helps to limit foaming)
+- ¼ teaspoon butter this helps to limit foaming

 - Fill a large pot with a rack halfway full with water and bring to a boil.